-SCENA is Washington's premier cultural institution for the dramatic arts.
+SCENA Theatre is Washington's premier cultural institution for the dramatic arts.
 We bring the best in international plays to DC, stimulate cultural exchange between local and international artists, and nurture original material for the stage.
-Founded in 1987 under the leadership of Artistic Director Robert McNamara and Managing Director Amy Schmidt, SCENA produces an annual season of plays, enjoyable special events, and a Workshop Series aimed at developing bold new plays from around the globe.
-Ultimately, SCENA plays a highly unique and vital role in the Washington theater community by presenting creative, exceptional international plays that are second to none.
+Founded in 1987 under the leadership of Artistic Director Robert McNamara and Managing Director Amy Schmidt, SCENA produces an annual season of plays, embassy events, and a Workshop Series of staged readings aimed at developing bold new plays from around the globe.
+Ultimately, SCENA plays a highly unique and vital role in the Washington theater community by presenting exceptional international plays that are second to none.
+Don’t miss the powerful experience of seeing live theatre in DC by SCENA.

 Since 1987, SCENA has produced outstanding live theatre in Washington, DC and Europe.
 We have staged hundreds of classic European plays as well as modern new works by emerging playwrights from countries near and far.
 In 1989, SCENA laid the groundwork for regular participation in international theatre festivals by taking touring productions to Edinburgh, Scotland, Italy, and Slovenia (the former Yugoslavia).
 Achievements of distinction include SCENA's highly-acclaimed 1990 "Festival of Plays" by Samuel Beckett mounted in collaboration with the internationally renowned San Quentin Drama Workshop.
 Plus we staged the 1991 East European Rep, which examined themes of freedom and the break-up of the Communist Empire through the dramatic works of Czech President-playwright Vaclav Havel and Slovene playwright-novelist Drago Jancar.